Compressed Indexes for Fast Search of Semantic Data: The permuted trie index

-Therefore, the problem we face now is the one of compactly representing the levels of each trie by achieving, at the same time, an efficient execution of \func{select} algorithm that, besides the \func{find} function, demands fast random {\access} to the pointer sequences (see Figure~\ref{alg:select}).
+Therefore, the problem we face now is the one of compactly representing the levels of each trie by achieving, at the same time, an efficient execution of \func{select} algorithm that, besides the \func{find} function, demands fast random {\access} to the pointer sequences (see Fig.~\ref{alg:select}).
 Below we discuss some different options to achieve this goal, chosen as representative of the many available.

-A first (obvious) option would be to minimize the number of bits needed to encode a single integer, taking $\lceil \log_2 \var{max} \rceil$ bits per value with \var{max} being the maximum one in the sequence.
-The advantage of this technique, that we indicate as {\comp} in the following, is simplicity and efficiency, given that a few bit-wise operations are needed to implement the random {\access} operation and, consequently, the \func{find}(\var{i}, \var{j}, \var{x}) function that can be supported by binary searching the interval $[i,j)$.
+A first (obvious) option would be to minimize the number of bits needed to encode an integer, taking $\lceil \log_2 \var{max} \rceil$ bits per value with \var{max} being the maximum one in the sequence.
+The advantage of this technique -- indicated as {\comp} in the following -- lies in its simplicity and efficiency, given that a few bit-wise operations are needed to implement the random {\access} operation and, consequently, the $\func{find}(\var{i}, \var{j}, \var{x})$ operation that can be supported by binary searching the range $\var{S}[\var{i}, \var{j})$.

-Instead, an elegant integer encoder fulfilling the {\select} requirements is \emph{Elias-Fano} (\ef)~\cite{elias,fano} that combines a fast, namely constant-time, random {\access} algorithm with compressed space close to the information theoretic minimum.
-Again, see~\cite{pibiri2018inverted} for a detailed description of such encoding as well as of its \emph{partitioned} variant {\pef}~\cite{ottaviano2014partitioned}.
+Instead, an elegant integer encoder fulfilling the {\select} requirements is \emph{Elias-Fano} (\ef)~\cite{elias,fano}.
+Elias-Fano combines a fast, namely constant-time, random {\access} algorithm with space close to the information theoretic minimum.
+In particular, the number of bits needed to represent a sorted integer sequence $\var{S}[0,n)$ is at most $n\lceil\log(m/n)\rceil + 2n$, where $m \geq S[n-1]$ is the universe of representation of the sequence.
+The \emph{partitioned} variant ({\pef}), introduced by Ottaviano and Venturini~\cite{ottaviano2014partitioned}, reduces the space of Elias-Fano by breaking a sequence into partitions and encoding each partition separately.
 We test this encoder as (one of the) representative of the best space/time trade-off in the literature.
-Not surprisingly, the adoption of this encoder to model the levels of a trie has been recently advocated in~\cite{pibiri2017efficient} and shown to reduce the space of massive $n$-gram datasets by a factor of 2 over the most compact trie representation and to provide state-of-the-art time performance.
+Not surprisingly, the adoption of this encoder to model the levels of a trie has been recently used to reduce the space of massive $n$-gram datasets by a factor of 2 over the most compact trie representation and to provide state-of-the-art time performance~\cite{pibiri2017efficient,Pibiri2019}.